Wondering if bangs will change your life?

 Finally for a more finished look, she slide cuts from the bangs down to the longer ends to aid in blending.
 Remembering to BARELY put any tension on the scissor as you glide it down your hair.

 Got it?
-Don’t look now but you should end up with the highly desired swoopy bangs.
+Then don’t look now but you could end up with the highly desired swoopy bangs.

 See?
 Cutting “see-through” bangs doesn’t have to mean “shear” terror.